Arcadia-Science/2024-unicellular-tracking/README.md

 ### Making movies of tracked cells
 To provide some sort of visual confirmation that the segmentation and cell tracking was done successfully, there are also scripts for adding animations of cell trajectories to the tracked cells using the napari plugin [napari-animation](https://github.com/napari/napari-animation).
-Here too the choice for which script to run depends on the substrate used in the experiment.
+Here too the choice for which script to run depends on the type of vessel used in the experiment.

 To create animations of tracked cells in 384 or 1536 well plates.
 ```bash